jacob-adams/message-result-client/README.md

 ### Project: ClientWithHelper

-The second client is similar to the first client, except it abstract all the socket connections to a helper class.
+The second client is similar to the first client, except it abstracts all the socket connections to a helper class.
 The main program just uses the helper class.
 The Helper class has an event that it can subscribe to for when a message is received.
-The argument parameter of the event contains typed properties for the topic, root id, and DataTable for the message the was received.
+The argument parameter of the event contains typed properties for the topic, root id, and DataTable for the message that was received.

 ### Project: Server

 This server can be used to send test messages to the clients without the need of using JustWare and the MessageResult business rule.
 It binds to a port specified in the code and then will publish messages to that endpoint.
-After the server starts, type a line of text on the command line and the press enter.
-The typed text will be sent as a message to all attached clients.
+After the server starts, type a line of text on the command line and then press enter.
+The message will be sent to all attached clients.

 ### Testing